-In 1986, when the U.S. Senate also voted to televise its proceedings, C-SPAN launched a second channel, C-SPAN2, to provide unfiltered, gavel-to-gavel access to that body.
-On weekends ever since 1998, C-SPAN2 becomes BookTV, which covers non-fiction book and author events.
+In 1986, the U.S. Senate voted to televise its debates, and C-SPAN launched a second channel, C-SPAN2, to provide unfiltered, gavel-to-gavel access to that body.

-C-SPAN is the recipient of dozens of national awards and citations, including three Peabodys: one for institutional excellence in 1993 for its coverage of the 1992 presidential election, one in the historical documentary category for its 1999 American Presidents series, and one in 2011 for its comprehensive video library, which first became available online in 2007, and expanded to include all content in 2010.
+C-SPAN is the recipient of dozens of national awards and citations, including three George Foster Peabody Awards: one for institutional excellence in 1993, one in the historical documentary category for its 1999 American Presidents series, and one in 2011 for the C-SPAN online Video Library.

 Forty years ago, C-SPAN first put the U.S. House of Representatives on television, opening a window for viewers to get an unfiltered view of government.
 While Washington may have changed, we haven't.
 Our unblinking eye on Congress and public debate continues.
 The window is still open, giving the world a front-row-seat to democracy – allowing you to make up your own mind.